-Stress C

-Over 40% of adults lie awake at night due to stress.
+Here are some factors that many older adults experience and may be negatively impacting your ability to fall and stay asleep.
+Stress Electronics Medications Diet & Sleep Exercise Environment Long Naps Sleep Disorders Busy Aging Schedule Stress O Over 40% of adults lie awake at night due to stress.
 Although it's normal to feel stressed every now and then, chronic stress can greatly affect your chances of falling asleep.
-This is because stress encourages the nervous system to enter a heightened state of arousal, making you more alert.

-of adults lie awake at night due to stress

-Sleep Environment C

-To fall asleep quickly, you need to create an optimal environment.
+This is because stress encourages the nervous system to enter a heightened state of arousal, making you more alert. over 40% of adults lie awake at night due to stress Sleep Environment C To fall asleep quickly, you need to create an optimal environment.
 Things like loud noises, uncomfortable temperatures and excessive light can be distracting, making it difficult to fall asleep.
 You're more likely to experience these problems if you live with a roommate or in a crowded area.

-Diet & Exercise

-Diet and exercise play an integral role in overall health, so it's no surprise they can also impact your sleep.
+Diet & Exercise Diet and exercise play an integral role in overall health, so it's no surprise they can also impact your sleep.
 Consuming substances with caffeine, such as coffee, tea and energy drinks, make it harder to fall asleep.
 Similarly, not getting enough exercise or working out too intensely too close to bedtime can impair sleep.

-Electronics O

-While it may be tempting to scroll through your phone before bed, using electronics at night can make it harder to sleep.
+Electronics O While it may be tempting to scroll through your phone before bed, using electronics at night can make it harder to sleep.
 Smartphones, laptops and electronic devices emit blue light that disrupts the production of melatonin, a hormone that helps you sleep consistently.

 Medications O Many medications alter chemicals and hormones in your body.
 Sometimes, these changes can trigger insomnia.
 For example, certain high blood pressure medications, such as Alpha-blockers, relax the muscles to improve urine flow, making users wake up more often to use the bathroom.
 Other medications like Beta-blockers disrupt sleep by affecting the production of melatonin.
 Even non-prescription medications can interfere with your sleep - many over-the-counter cold medicines, for instance, contain caffeine.
-Busy Schedule O A study conducted by European Heart Journal revealed that the healthiest time to go to bed is around 10:00 every night.
+Busy Schedule O A study conducted by Europe-an Heart Journal revealed that the healthiest time to go to bed is around 10:00 every night.
 However, depending on your schedule, this may not be possible.
 People who work night shifts, study late or have young children may not be able to sleep early.
 They're also at greater risk of having disrupted circadian rhythms.
 Sleep Disorders O Anything from stress to genetics can increase your likelihood of developing a sleep disorder, which is a condition that affects the amount, consistency and/or quality of sleep you receive.
 Common sleep disorders include: - Insomnia disorder: Associated with difficulty falling asleep - Sleep apnea: Causes airway obstructions that disrupt sleep - REM sleep behavior disorder: Involves actively responding to dreams by talking and moving - Restless legs syndrome: Creates an uncontrollable urge to move the legs while sleeping - Narcolepsy: Causes sleep to occur at random moments These conditions are becoming increasingly common - it's reported that about 70 million Americans have some sort of sleep disorder.